Understanding Coronary Angiography

 3. X-ray imaging — The cardiologist views real-time images (angiograms) to look for narrowed or blocked arteries.

 4. Next steps — Depending on findings, treatment may involve medication, angioplasty with stent, or bypass surgery.
+In some cases angioplasty is performed immediately in the same session.

 Preparation